Last Updated on: September 18, 2023

 Here is an example: an employee earning a salary of P15,000 got promoted.
 Along with the promotion comes a salary increase.
 He now earns P23,000.
 That is a P8,000 increase!
 But what would he do with that “excess salary”?
 Will he save it?
 Invest it?
 Or somehow find something to spend it on?
 Sadly, many employees would mindlessly choose the third option.

 *for simplicity, we will not consider the annual inflation rate, income tax, and other deductibles.

-But with the increase of P8,000, he somehow managed to spend P8,500 putting him in a P500 deficit, Can you see the danger?
+But with the increase of P8,000, he somehow managed to spend P8,500, putting him in a P500 deficit.
+Can you see the danger?

-5 Ways on how to avoid lifestyle inflation:
+5 Ways how to avoid lifestyle inflation:

 1. Live below your means.

-That is why you should live “below” instead of “within” your means.
+It would be best to live “below” instead of “within” your means.
 Don’t be afraid of people ridiculing your modest lifestyle because they will most likely not help you in times of need, anyway.

 2. Don’t keep up with the Joneses.